 To book your accommodation in Lyon, click on this affiliate link which will redirect you to our partner booking.com… or use the interactive map below:

-Let’s start the visit by the picturesque old town of Lyon…
+Let’s start the visit to the picturesque old town of Lyon…

 1) Place et Gare de Saint-Paul